-I was hooked.
 I came back for lunch a couple of days later, sitting among the same business crowd.
-I piled into snails in parsley butter, topped with little shards of bacon and potato foam; salty, smoky, very, very garlicky.
+I piled into snails in parsley butter topped with little shards of bacon and potato foam; salty, smoky, very, very garlicky.
 It’s a dish I’d like to be buried with like an Egyptian Pharaoh, so I can continue to eat it in the next life.
-Then heritage tomatoes with anchovies: brilliant in a way that doesn’t require explanation.
+Then came heritage tomatoes with anchovies: brilliant in a way that doesn’t require explanation.

 And to round it all off, the famous lobster mac and cheese, which is, if I recall correctly, a direct port from Bob Bob Ricard, minus the lobster tail erupting from the surface as if the poor creature had fallen into it from a great height.
 It’s pure comfort food, offensively indulgent, the crisped surface giving way to a molten, stringy, ungodly combination of cheddar, gruyère, parmesan and mozzarella, somehow packing in about a dozen lobsters’ worth of meat.
-Like smoking a fag, I reckon each time you eat one it knocks 15 minutes off your life.
+I reckon each time you eat one it knocks 15 minutes off your life, a bit like smoking a cigarette.
 Worth it.